What does the Internet look like?

 If this happens, you should be ready to answer the following questions:

 - What exactly was said?
-(Print out a copy of the message/post/picture, or show the saved text message)
+(Print out a copy of the message/post/picture, or show the saved text message or screenshot)

 - How often has the threat occurred?

 - Do you know who is responsible for the threats?
 (Answer this question honestly.
 Do you know exactly who it is?
 Do you think you know who is doing it?
-Do you not have a clue who is making the threats?)
+Or do you not have any idea who is making the threats?)

 You can also report abuse to the online application that was used to deliver the harassing behavior.
 For instance, if someone is repeatedly posting mean comments about you on Facebook, you can report the comments as spam, and secure your account to prevent the bully from contacting you.
 If someone is sending e-mails to your Gmail account that violate Gmail policies, fill out the form to report the abuse.
 Remember that you can usually block and filter users from contacting you by adjusting your privacy settings.